rhicu/rift-discord-bot/README.md

 Now you have to install the following packages:

 * discord.js - "npm install --save discord.js"
-* PersistentCollections - "npm install --save djs-collection-persistent"
+* sqlite - "npm install --save sqlite"

 Finally you have to create a new file in the "src"-folder named "privateConfig.json".
 Open the file and write: